 Context and justification of this work

 Reproducibility is one of the cornerstones of the scientific method, nonetheless is one of the most commonly forgotten, sometimes shadowed by the novelty or alleged impact of the results (Ioannidis 2005; Errington, Denis, et al. 2021).
 With the advent of informatics more powerful and flexible analyses are available to researchers in all fields everyday (Gauthier et al. 2018).
 Unfortunately, this power and flexibility comes usually at the cost of complexity and length.
 Bioinformatics pipelines are paramount examples of the benefit of these powerful and flexible analyses and also of the cost of complexity (Brito et al. 2020; Ioannidis et al. 2009; Mangul et al. 2019; Markowetz 2015).
 This issue is not solved exclusively by properly storing the scripts of analysis and the data, additional considerations must be taken, such as the pathing, the version of the language used, the version of the libraries, the operating system and its version, etc (Wallach, Boyack, and Ioannidis 2018; Wratten, Wilm, and Göke 2021).
-All these problem hinders reproducibility and utmost care must be taken when preparing and storing these pipelines, so they can be run not only at the moment of the initial analysis but at any moment in the future when another researcher may need to verify the analyses, extend them or run them on new data.
+All these problems hinder reproducibility and outmost care must be taken when preparing and storing these pipelines, so they can be run not only at the moment of the initial analysis but at any moment in the future when another researcher may need to verify the analyses, extend them or run them on new data.

 This work will explore two possible ways of improving reproducibility when developing bioinformatic pipelines.
 The first one is making the analysis steps traceable from the start to end.
 This regards the actual scripts that will be executed during the analysis.
 To address this issue I will take advantage of workflow creation tools that allows creating long reproducible analysis pipelines.
-The second is creating a reproducible light-weight stable environment were the previous pipeline will run by using containers.
+The second is creating a reproducible light-weight stable environment where the previous pipeline will run by using containers.

-The other objective of this work has to do with the interactivity of the the reports obtained during the analysis process.
+The other objective of this work has to do with the interactivity of the reports obtained during the analysis process.
 It is rarely the case, particularly in clinical environments, that the same person has the ability to program and run analyses (e.g.: a bioinfomatics expert) and also to make decisions based on those data (e.g.: a medical doctor) (Ludt et al. 2022).
 This usually creates a communication overhead between the data expert and the decision-maker until the exact data needed to make the decision is found.
 This work will also create an interactive tool that will try to ameliorate this problem by providing the decision-maker with a small set of tools that would decrease this communication overhead.

 General description